What is an end user licence agreement (EULA)?

 An effective EULA acts as a shield, protecting the rights of the software vendor.
 An EULA is a vital layer of defence against copyright infringement, software reverse engineering and misuse of the application.
 It also allows vendors to limit their own liability and protect their reputation if the user abuses the application or uses it for improper or illegal purposes.

-Additionally, the EULA gives vendors the opportunity to disclaim warranties, specifying that the application is provided on an as-is or as-available basis—ensuring that they are not held accountable in the event that certain circumstances prevent the software from fully meeting requirements.
-Finally, an EULA also protects the vendor’s right to revoke or suspend licences for any reason, and at any time, with or without warning.
+Additionally, the EULA gives vendors the opportunity to disclaim warranties, specifying that the application is provided on an as-is or as-available basis—ensuring that they are not held accountable in the case that certain circumstances prevent the software from fully meeting requirements.
+Finally, an EULA contract also protects the vendor's right to revoke or suspend licences for any reason, and at any time, with or without warning.

 What are EULA benefits for customers?